 So you’ve grown a belly.
 It happens.
 The mid-section spread starts as you head toward middle age or your diet fails you because your gut is particularly susceptible to packing on pounds for men.
-The good news: Undoing the damage and getting your abs back is possible.
+The good news: Undoing the damage and getting your abs back is possible and there are exercises to lose belly fat that work.
 The bad news: Losing your belly fat is time-consuming and requires dedication to a good diet and regular exercise.

 Build: Rotating plank.
 Do 60-second planks facing front (traditional), side, other side, and back (belly-up), with 15 seconds rest in-between.